HomeofNever/cse256/hw/A3_cse256_sp22/report.md

 | reuters | 38169 | 8082 | 8214 | 36037 |
 |gutenberg | 68740 | 14729 | 14826 | 43835|

+> Numbers in table are number of sets

 Here I compared across the three model provided: brown, reuters, and gutenberg along their perplexity.
 The table below shown the size of the set accordingly.
 We can see that gutenberg has larger training set compared with other models, and from the graph we can see that its perplexity is also on a lower side compared with other models.
 The two model with similar size of training set has similar performance.
 To sum up, we can see that the larger the training set is, the better the model perform in case of its perplexity.

 ### 2.2 Analysis on Out-of-Domain Text (1.5 points)